Looking for ideas for wildlife tours from Sydney? Check out my guide to whale watching in Sydney from water and from land.

 Quite often humpbacks lift their giant pectoral fins out of the water and then forcefully slap them on the surface.
 Other times they may lift their tails to slap them on the water in the same way.

-Humpbacks are highly social animals and the experts believe that pec slapping can be used as a flirting technique by female humpbacks.
-The amorously-inclined females also release a scent, which together with the sound of the pectoral slap sends a message to the nearby males that she is ready for some attention.
+Humpbacks are highly social animals, and experts believe that pec slapping can be used as a flirting technique by female humpbacks.
+The amorously-inclined females also release a scent, which, together with the sound of the pectoral slap, sends a message to the nearby males that she is ready for some attention.

 On the southern migration, when the females are leading their young calves on their first journey to Antarctica, the mothers teach pectoral slapping to their young.

 Fluke up dive

 After every few breaths at the surface, humpbacks take a dive for four to eight minutes.
 And as the whale goes into a dive, it often lifts its tail fluke out of the water.
 Scientists often use the unique patterns of scars and barnacles on the whales’ flukes to identify individual animals.

 Another thing humpbacks like to do, is to roll around just below the surface.
 When they do that, their pectoral fins and tail flukes rise above the surface.

 So what are the best locations in Sydney for whale watching?
 There are a number of vantage points along the coast, many of them lie along spectacular coastal walks.